 Credit Card Fraud

-Setting up a website is easy, both for fraudsters and real Richmond Hill dentists.
+Setting up a website is easy, both for fraudsters and real business owners.
 Before you enter your credit card information into a website, check your browser window for the lock to make sure the transaction is secure.
 Only buy from trusted websites - you can check them out at the Better Business Bureau online.
 For an extra layer of security, use a trusted third party payment option such as We Pay or Paypal.

 Passwords are designed to prevent criminals from printing pictures on canvas at your expense, but they only work if you can keep the passwords out of their hands.
 Many will send authentic looking emails purporting to be from your bank asking you to verify your account information in order to reactivate your account.
 This is a scam to steal your password.
 Legitimate banks will never ask you to do this.